thebeebs/devstarworkshop/instructions/deployment/manually.md

 ## Deploy Manually ##

+**TODO:** Enter build instructions for the different languages here.

 If you are here is because you are a brave Xwing fighter and you dont need help of your R2D2 with the compilation and deployment.
 So remember, depending on language you choose different sets of requirements you follow must! ;)